Gloria Bilchik sums up the non-event of the end of the Iraq War at Occasional Planet:

 Category: Iraq, War

 Erich Vieth is an attorney focusing on consumer law litigation and appellate practice.
 He is also a working musician and a writer, having founded Dangerous Intersection in 2006.
-Erich and his wife, Anne Jay, live in the Shaw Neighborhood of St. Louis, Missouri, where they are raising their two extraordinary daughters.
+Erich lives in the Shaw Neighborhood of St. Louis, Missouri, where he lives half-time with his two extraordinary daughters.